 Rent & Utility Assistance

-As a part of our Rent and Utility Assistance Program IW4AL extends assistance to individuals and families who are leaving homelessness and being placed in permanent supportive housing (PSH) with security & utility deposits.
-Assistance is available when funding is available.
+As a part of our Rent and Utility Assistance Program IW4AL extends assistance to individuals and families who are experiencing hardships due to the pandemic.
+It is our goal to help as many individuals and families sustain housing and prevent homelessness.
+This program also provides assistance to those transitioning from homelessness and being placed in permanent supportive housing (PSH) with security & utility deposits.

 Resource Information & Referral List